Autumn Kent

 Autumn Kent is an American mathematician specializing in topology and geometry.
 She is a professor of mathematics and Vilas Associate at the University of Wisconsin.
 She is a transgender woman and a promoter of trans rights.
-In 2019, she received a Simons Fellowship.

 Education

 Kent received her B.A. from the University of North Carolina at Asheville in 1999.
 Originally, she had planned to become a high-school English teacher, but she switched to mathematics, majoring in it and in literature.
 She earned her Ph.D. under the advising of Cameron McAllan Gordon at the University of Texas at Austin in 2006; her dissertation was entitled Geometry and Algebra of Hyperbolic 3-manifolds.
 After a four-year position as the Tamarkin Assistant Professor of Mathematics at Brown University, she joined the faculty of University of Wisconsin–Madison in 2010.
 She became associate professor in 2016, and a full professor in 2020.

 Career

 Kent has published over 20 papers in various journals, mostly regarding low dimensional topology and knot theory.
 Many of these were published under her former name, or deadname, before she came out as transgender.